 Psychological impact

-Set monthly expenses for caring for a pet, combined with direct-to-consumer delivery, help reduce the “pet parent guilt” many owners struggle with.
-Subscription models allow owners to think about their pets being cared for without worry.
+Setting monthly expenses for pet care, combined with direct-to-consumer delivery, helps reduce the “pet parent guilt” many owners struggle with.
+Subscription models allow owners to consider their pets being cared for without concern.

 2. Food Delivery: Elevating Culinary Experiences